AlonPulver/CPU-Simulator/README.md

 At your convenience, several Assembly files with different functionalities have been provided and further detailed in the '_Assembly_Files_Description.md_' file
 <a name="spec"></a>
 ## BASIC SPECIFICATION
-1. Clock Rate - 1024 cycles per second
+1. Clock Rate - 512 cycles per second
-2. Assembly Instructions which utilize the $imm register - takes 2 cycles to complete; other Instructions takes 1 cycle.
+2. Assembly Instructions which utilize the $imm register and use lw or sw instruction - takes 3 cycles to complete; other Instructions which utilize the $imm takes 2 cycle, all other takes 1 cycle.
 3. The CPU executes only a single instruction at a time

 <a name="cpu_reg"></a>